RadiantMLHub/CropDetectionDL/README.md

-# Crop Detection from Satellite Imagery using Deep Learning
+# A Spatio-Temporal Deep Learning-Based Crop Classification Model for Satellite Imagery

 First place solution for Crop Detection from Satellite Imagery competition organized by CV4A workshop at ICLR 2020.